MicrosoftDocs/Virtualization-Documentation/windows-container-samples/iis/README.md

 # Description:

-Create a demo container with IIS 10.
+This sample creates a demo container with IIS 10.
 The dockerfile CMD is just a persistent ping to give the container something to hang off of for demonstration purposes.

 This dockerfile is for demonstration purposes and may require modification for production use.